artemetra/fnv/RESEARCH.md

 * Envelope
 * LFO Envelope
 * Graph
+* **NEW!** Map - quite rare, only exists in a handful of standard fl files, and i'm still not sure how it differs compared to Graph (basically has the exact same features and functionality but the header number is 07!)
 * Automation clips.*

   ##### \* - automation clips can't actually be saved in fnv files directly, but their _states_ can be copied and pasted inside FL.
 More on   that later